DIAGNOSING PORPHYRIA

-All porphyria diagnoses are confirmed by biochemical testing.
+All porphyria diagnoses are confirmed by biochemical testing (using urine, blood and/or stool samples).
 “Clinical diagnoses” without positive biochemical results are not considered diagnostic of porphyria.

 First Line Testing